tobiaskortus/covid19-search/web_application/frontend/README.md

 ### 7. Author/Institution Statistics

 One of the most important tasks in a literature review is the evaluation of the relevance of a given paper.
-In order to perform this task both substantive criteria as well as the boundary conditions given by the documents metadata such as the publication date or the involved authors and institutions should can be taken into account.
-In order to faciliate a fast evaluation of the relevance of the authors and institutions in the scope of COVID-19, a statistic (number of publications) is determined for each selected paper.
+Hereby both substantive criteria as well as the boundary conditions given by the documents metadata such as the publication date or the involved authors and institutions should can be taken into account.
+In order to faciliate a fast evaluation of the relevance of the paper the contribution of the authors and institutions in the scope of COVID-19 (number of publications) is determined for each selected paper.

 <p align="center">